 Shawn Andrews is embracing his MBA experience to advocate for change.

-Shawn Andrews is the Director of IndigiGig, a company that connects Australian businesses with skilled Indigenous Workers.
-In 2015, he founded and is the current Managing Director of Indigicate, an Indigenous owned and operated organisation that specialises in the delivery of Indigenous Education programs that are designed and taught from an Indigenous perspective.
+Shawn Andrews is the Managing Director of Indigicate, an Indigenous owned and operated organisation that specialises in the delivery of Indigenous Education programs founded in 2015, that are designed and taught from an Indigenous perspective.
+Shawn is also the Director of IndigiGig, a company that connects Australian businesses with skilled Indigenous Workers.

 Shawn is also the Chairperson of SupplyAus, a 100 percent owned and operated Indigenous business supplying goods for social impact.
 SupplyAus is a proud social enterprise returning 50% of profits back into Indigenous community projects and suicide prevention activities.